acend/kubernetes-basics-training/content/en/docs/helm/complex-example.md

 ```

 {{% alert title="Note" color="info" %}}
-Make sure to set the proper value as hostname. `<domain>` will be provided by the trainer.
+Make sure to set the proper value as hostname. `<appdomain>` will be provided by the trainer.
 {{% /alert %}}

 {{% onlyWhen mobi %}}
-Use `wordpress-<namespace>.<domain>` as your hostname.
+Use `wordpress-<namespace>.<appdomain>` as your hostname.
 It might take some time until your ingress hostname is accessible, as the DNS name first has to be propagated correctly.
 {{% /onlyWhen %}}

 If you look inside the [Chart.yaml](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/Chart.yaml) file of the WordPress chart, you'll see a dependency to the [MariaDB Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb).
 All the MariaDB values are used by this dependent Helm chart and the chart is automatically deployed when installing WordPress.